siserin/blind9/doc/arm/man_dnssec-keygen.rst

    See the COPYRIGHT file distributed with this work for additional information regarding copyright ownership.

-.. highlight: console

-dnssec-keygen - DNSSEC key generation tool
+.. _dnssec-keygen: DNSSEC key generation tool
 ------------------------------------------

 Synopsis